1202 Reasons for Riots

 A 'riot' is public disorder or violent action that happens when a large group of people are unhappy about something and begin to take violent action.
 'Riot' can also be used as a verb.
 Notice the following:

-- There are many police on the streets during the festival
+- There are many police on the streets during the festival to prevent riots.

 - Did you see the rioting on the news?